Our Bacardi Mojito recipe is ideal for summer. You can whip up this Cuban cocktail favorite at home with just five ingredients plus ice.

 We like our mojitos shaken and unstrained.
 In our recipe, we muddle the mint, sugar and lime at the bottom of a shaker, add ice and pour the mixture, without straining (with the ice), into a highball glass.
 We then pour club soda to the rim of the glass as a finishing touch.

-You may want a pitcher if you plan to serve Mojitos at a party or small gathering of friends.
+You’ll want to use a pitcher if you plan to serve Mojitos at a party or small gathering of friends.
 However, we recommend muddling your Mojito in a cocktail shaker.
 The shaker’s narrow bottom creates maximum agitation during muddling.

 Once you master the basic Mojito drink recipe, you can have fun mixing it up (pun intended) beyond the drink’s five ingredients.
 Options include adding various liquors, fruits and sweeteners.